mykhani/RoboND-Perception-Project/README.md

     # Finally call the filter function for magic
     cloud_filtered = outlier_filter.filter()
 ```

 The number of points to analyze and standard deviation fator were selected based on trial and error process.
 To guide the selection process, the following observations were considered:
 * The number of points cannot be very larger as to oversize the target objects themselves nor too small to have no effect.
 * There was significant distance between noise particles.
 Thus lowering the standard deviation threshold should effectively filter out the noise particles.

 #### 4. Focusing on the regions of interest via passthrough filtering
+The point cloud contains many redundant regions that are not useful for our processing and it's better to get rid of them.
+For this, I have used the passthrough filter.
+This filter allows to limit the cloud points between minimum and maximum cutoff points along a certain axis.

 Below is the data before passthrough filtering.

 ![alt text][before_passthrough]